AlphaOne1/midgard/README.md

 ```

 As you see, depending on the number of middlewares, that can be quite confusing.
-Further one cannot *easily* dynamially add or remove middlewares.
+Further one cannot *easily* dynamically add or remove middlewares.